EyeofBeholder-NLeSC/python-knime-extension/README.md

 ## Node list

-### CSVW Validator
+### CSV Validator

-This is the node(s) for reading a csv file and the corresponding metadata file as input and validating the csc file based on the [CSVW (CSV on the Web)](https://www.w3.org/TR/tabular-data-primer/) standard.
+This is the node for validating csv files based on a given metadata file describing a predefined data schema.
+The validation is done by following the [CSVW (CSV on the Web)](https://www.w3.org/TR/tabular-data-primer/) standard.

-#### Input

-The input files should be stored either locally or in a publicly accessible remote origin (e.g. a public GitHub repo).
-Note that the files should be put together, and the metadata file should be named as `<csv-file-name.csv>-metadata.json`.
+- Output: a data table that stores a list of URLs to the CSV files referred by the metadata file provided
+- Configuration:
+    - Metadata File URL: the URL to the given metadata file

+### CSV Normalizer

+This is the node for converting the input data table into the desired format based on a specified data schema.

+- Input: a data table that stored the URL to the CSV file to be normalized, there should be only one row of column "csv_urls" in the table.
+- Output: the normalized table
+- Configuration:
+    - Metadata File URL: the URL to the given metadata file